"The kitchen of the future" has been a buzzword for decades.

 Over half a century later, Ikea's recent attempt to imagine the kitchen of 2025 took a perhaps more practical approach, with smart tables that can recognize food, suggest recipes and give advice on how to cut and prepare ingredients.

-Both concepts aim to free people from slaving away over a hot stove, but the notion that cooking is slavery misses the mark, said Mikkel Rasmussen, partner at human sciences consulting firm ReD Associates, during a talk at Google.
+Both concepts aim to free people from spending forever over a hot stove, but the notion that cooking is a chore misses the mark, said Mikkel Rasmussen, partner at human sciences consulting firm ReD Associates, during a talk at Google.

 An anthropologist would tell you that the act of cooking is incredibly complex.
 Our cooking habits are influenced by our family, social class and nationality.
 Cooking takes skill and improvisation, and we take pride in the things we've cooked.